samikshaa11/Netflix-Recommendation-System/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;Computes Root Mean Squared Error (RMSE) for accuracy measurement

-Technologies Used:
+## Technologies Used

-Python
+- **Python**
-NumPy & Pandas – Data manipulation and handling Scikit-learn – Train-test split for evaluation
+- **NumPy & Pandas** – Data manipulation and handling
+- **Scikit-learn** – Train-test split for evaluation
-Random Sampling – Selects a user for recommendations
+- **Random Sampling** – Selects a user for recommendations

-Usage:
+## Usage

-The system loads the dataset, cleans missing values, and splits data into train-test sets.
+- The system loads the dataset, cleans missing values, and splits data into train-test sets.
-It applies Matrix Factorization via Gradient Descent to learn user-item preferences.
+- It applies **Matrix Factorization** via **Gradient Descent** to learn user-item preferences.
-Predictions are generated, and top recommendations are provided for a given user.
+- Predictions are generated, and **top recommendations** are provided for a given user.
-RMSE is calculated to evaluate the model’s performance.
+- RMSE is calculated to evaluate the model’s performance.

-Results:
+## Results

-The system successfully predicts movie ratings for unseen data.
+- The system successfully predicts movie ratings for unseen data.
-Achieved low RMSE, indicating good accuracy in rating predictions.
+- Achieved **low RMSE**, indicating good accuracy in rating predictions.

-Future Improvements
+## Future Improvements

-🔹 Implementing a Deep Learning-based recommendation model 🔹 Enhancing recommendations using content-based filtering 🔹 Deploying the model as a web-based API
+- 🔹 Implementing a **Deep Learning-based** recommendation model
+- 🔹 Enhancing recommendations using **content-based filtering**
+- 🔹 Deploying the model as a **web-based API**

 Contributing: